huggingface/blog/noob_intro_transformers.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/llama2-non-engineers/guide7.png"><br>
 </p>

-8. Import the Autotokenizer and AutomodelForCausalLM classes from Transformers
+8. Import the AutoTokenizer and AutoModelForCausalLM classes from Transformers
 - Enter the following code on a new line and run it

 ```json